Evin Prison: 2010–2022

 Seyed Hamed Hooriaband worked at the Iranian Embassy in Paris, France.
-Having taken the side of the people in joining protests for the Green Movement and the opposition in Paris at the 2009 presidential elections, he was fired, targeted, harassed, and made an example of by the Islamic Regime so none of the other diplomatic government officials' family members would dare to oppose from within the system publicly.
-After having his family threatened by the Ministry of Intelligence and Security, he returned to Iran.
-In October 2011, security agents raided his parents’ home and arrested him without a charge.
-He was put in solitary confinement at the Evin Prison in the infamous section 240, reserved for political prisoners, where he endured psychological torture and then charged with espionage and embezzlement.
-Revolutionary Court judge Salavati then sentenced him without due process of the law and access to a lawyer.
+Having taken the side of the people in joining protests for the Green Movement and the opposition in Paris at the 2009 presidential elections, he was fired, targeted, harassed, and made an example of by the Islamic regime so none of the other diplomatic government officials' family members would dare to oppose from within the system publicly.
+After having his family threatened by the Ministry of Intelligence and Security while he was in Paris, he returned to Iran.
+In October 2011, security agents raided his parents' home and arrested him without charge.
+He was put in solitary confinement at the Evin Prison in section 240, reserved for political prisoners, where he endured psychological torture, before being charged with espionage and embezzlement.
+Revolutionary Court judge Salavati then sentenced him without due process of law or access to a lawyer.
 He was sentenced to two years in prison for espionage and one year and ten months for embezzlement.
-The court then acquitted him of embezzlement charges, but even though the sentence was revoked, he was unlawfully kept for another 13 months in prison and was fined in cash.
-He has recently been released on bail for good conduct.
+The court then acquitted him of embezzlement, but even though the sentence was revoked, he was unlawfully kept for another 13 months in prison and was fined.
+He was later released on bail for good conduct.

-From February to April 2018, Sufis activist Kasra Nouri during the 2018 Dervish protests was held in Evin, primarily in solitary confinement.
+From February to April 2018, Sufi activist Kasra Nouri during the 2018 Dervish protests was held in Evin, primarily in solitary confinement.
 He was later transferred to Fashafoyeh Prison, but was sent back to Evin in January 2021.

+Behdad Esfahbod, an Iranian-Canadian software engineer, was detained at Evin Prison in January 2020.
 Australian academic Kylie Moore-Gilbert was a prisoner here before being moved to Qarchak Prison in August 2020, although she was later moved back to Evin.
 She was released in November 2020.

+In February 2022, Belgian aid worker Olivier Vandecasteele, who was working as a volunteer for Relief International in Iran, was arrested with "espionage" charges, and subsequently detained at Evin Prison.
+After being initially sentenced to 40 years in prison for spying, money laundering and currency smuggling in January 2023, Vandecasteele was freed in May of the same year, following a prisoner swap for Iranian ex-diplomat Asadollah Asadi.